An Important Announcement from Garbo

 Second — think about more than just your feelings.

-Think about the goals that you have for the future, and how they may contrast with the plans of your partner.
+Take a moment to think about the goals that you have for the future, and how they may contrast with the plans of your partner.
 Do they have the same world views as you?
 Are you okay with keeping your relationship long distance for an amount of time?

 Thinking about not only you but your partner is important in defining the relationship.
 Being able to assess the situation, and thinking about long term plans for the future will give you a good idea about how to proceed.